Policy Number: 92

 For the purpose of this policy, "data" are defined as recorded and/or retained information regardless of the form or the media on which they may be recorded or retained.
 The term includes laboratory notebooks and worksheets, memoranda, original notes or exact copies of notes that are the result of original observation, video recordings, clinical protocols, spectra, computer files and digital data (including software source code), print-outs, images or any other records necessary for reconstruction and evaluation of the results of a study.
 In addition to "data," this policy applies to “materials”.
 For the purpose of this policy, "materials" are defined as unique tangible research resources such as synthetic or natural compounds, organisms, cell lines, viruses, cell products, recombinant DNA, antibodies, mapping data, spectroscopic or x-ray data, software developed in the course of research, and such new tangible resources that emerge as science and technology progress.

-The university owns research data and materials generated by faculty members, employees, students, fellows, visiting researchers, collaborators, program participants, and any other individuals conducting research within university facilities, or using university resources or funds irrespective of the performance site, unless specified otherwise in advance by written agreements approved by the Office of Legal Affairs.
+The university owns research data and materials generated by faculty members, employees, students, fellows, visiting researchers, collaborators, program participants, and any other individuals conducting research within university facilities, or using university resources or funds irrespective of the performance site, unless specified otherwise in advance by written agreements approved by the Office of Legal Affairs or its designee, as applicable.
 Under certain conditions, the university may own research data and materials generated at other locations by its faculty members, students, fellows, or employees.

 The principal or lead investigator of a research endeavor bears primary responsibility for the overall conduct of the research or scholarly activity.
 In the case of sponsored research, the individual designated in the award as the principal investigator is the primary person responsible for fulfilling the access and retention requirements on behalf of the university.
 The principal or lead investigator is also responsible for providing access to the data and materials and for retaining or ensuring retention of the data and materials.
 Complex projects with multiple investigators require that the principal investigator assert responsibility for access and retention for all components of the project at all performance sites.